roseengineering/csgstep/README.md

 Redirects call to the difference method.

 <code>Solid.<b>mirrorX</b>(self)</code>
-Mirror this solid about the X axis
+Mirror this solid about the X axis.
 **returns** a new Solid object

 <code>Solid.<b>mirrorY</b>(self)</code>
-Mirror this solid about the Y axis
+Mirror this solid about the Y axis.
 **returns** a new Solid object

 <code>Solid.<b>mirrorZ</b>(self)</code>
-Mirror this solid about the Z axis
+Mirror this solid about the Z axis.
 **returns** a new Solid object

 <code>Solid.<b>rotateX</b>(self, a)</code>